 8.3.1.
 For positive-ignition propelled vehicles:

 8.3.1.1.
-Replacement of the catalytic converter type with a deteriorated or defective catalytic converter or electronic simulation of such a failure;
+Replacement of the catalytic converter type with a deteriorated or defective catalytic converter or electronic simulation of such a failure, unless excluded from catalytic converter monitoring by application of paragraph 5.3.4.2. of the general requirements;

 8.3.1.2.
-An induced misfire condition (i.e. by faulty component(s) or electronic simulation of such a failure) in line with those for misfire monitoring referred to in paragraph 5.3.4.2. of general requirements that result in emission of any components exceeding any of the applicable OBD threshold limits given in paragraph 5.5.1. of general requirements.
+An induced misfire condition (i.e. by faulty component(s) or electronic simulation of such a failure) in line with those for misfire monitoring referred to in paragraph 5.3.4.3. of general requirements that result in emission of any components exceeding any of the applicable OBD threshold limits given in paragraph 5.5.1. of general requirements.